nigowda/Netflix--Data-Exploration-and-Visualisation/README.md

 "Analyze the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries."

 🛠️ Tools & Libraries Used
-Python 🐍
+-Python 🐍
-Pandas
+-Pandas
-NumPy
+-NumPy
-Matplotlib
+-Matplotlib
-Seaborn
+-Seaborn
-Jupyter Notebook
+➡️Jupyter Notebook

 📦 Dataset
 The dataset used: netflix.csv